seb-oss/openbanking/PSD2statistics/latest_SEB_CARD.md

-# SEB Kort Bank AB – PSD2 KPI Report 2021Q1
+# SEB Kort Bank AB – PSD2 KPI Report 2021Q2

-Publication of daily statistics on the availability and performance of the dedicated interface as set out in Guidelines 2.2 and 2.3 in [Final Report on the Guidelines on the Exemption from the Contingency Mechanism Under Article 33(6) RTS on SCA & CSC](https://www.eba.europa.eu/sites/default/files/documents/10180/2250578/4e3b9449-ecf9-4756-8006-cbbe74db6d03/Final%20Report%20on%20Guidelines%20on%20the%20exemption%20to%20the%20fall%20back.pdf) and of the interfaces made available to [SEB](https://sebgroup.com) customers for directly accessing their payment accounts online.
+Publication of daily statistics on the availability and performance of the dedicated interface as set out in Guidelines 2.2 and 2.3 in [Final Report on the Guidelines on the Exemption from the Contingency Mechanism Under Article 33(6) RTS on SCA & CSC](https://eba.europa.eu/sites/default/documents/files/documents/10180/2250578/4e3b9449-ecf9-4756-8006-cbbe74db6d03/Final%20Report%20on%20Guidelines%20on%20the%20exemption%20to%20the%20fall%20back.pdf?retry=1) and of the interfaces made available to [SEB](https://sebgroup.com) customers for directly accessing their payment accounts online.

-The time period covered by this report is 2021-01-01 – 2021-03-31.
+The time period covered by this report is 2021-04-01 – 2021-06-30.

+Due to server migration we were not able to collect corporate data during this quarter.
+Due to server migration we were not able to collect part of the private data during this quarter.

 ### Segment: Corporate – Uptime
 ![corporate_uptime][corporate_uptime]